Stochastic matrix

+This article uses the right/row stochastic matrix convention.

 History

 The stochastic matrix was developed alongside the Markov chain by Andrey Markov, a Russian mathematician and professor at St. Petersburg University who first published on the topic in 1906.
 His initial intended uses were for linguistic analysis and other mathematical subjects like card shuffling, but both Markov chains and matrices rapidly found use in other fields.

-Stochastic matrices were further developed by scholars like Andrey Kolmogorov, who expanded their possibilities by allowing for continuous-time Markov processes.
+Stochastic matrices were further developed by scholars such as Andrey Kolmogorov, who expanded their possibilities by allowing for continuous-time Markov processes.
 By the 1950s, articles using stochastic matrices had appeared in the fields of econometrics and circuit theory.
 In the 1960s, stochastic matrices appeared in an even wider variety of scientific works, from behavioral science to geology to residential planning.
 In addition, much mathematical work was also done through these decades to improve the range of uses and functionality of the stochastic matrix and Markovian processes more generally.

 From the 1970s to present, stochastic matrices have found use in almost every field that requires formal analysis, from structural science to medical diagnosis to personnel management.
 In addition, stochastic matrices have found wide use in land change modeling, usually under the term Markov matrix.